ProDefense/Eshu/README.md

-This is a branch for Sliver API Implementation
+This is a branch for Sliver Server and API Implementation

 # Eshu Python Library v1